ixc/ixc-project-template/docs/index.md

 The default entrypoint scripts take care of a few things for us:

   * Create and switch to an unprivileged user.

-  * Ensure the unprivileged user and variable files directory have the same UID and GID.
+  * Ensure the unprivileged user and variable files directory have the same UID and GID, to avoid permissions problems when bind mounting the source into the container.

   * Derive the database name from the current git branch, when bind mounting the source into the container.

   * Wait up to 10 seconds for PostgreSQL to become available.

   * Create a database, and optionally restore from a file or source database.

+  * Perform some local setup to ensure the environment inside the container matches the source.

-  * Apply Django migrations, if they have changed.
+  * Apply Django migrations, if required.

+  * Run `manage.py supervisor`.

-In particular, the automated database creation, restore, and migrations make it much easier to switch between and test feature branches during development, without losing your current data.
+In particular, the automated database creation, restore, and migrations make it easy to switch between and test feature branches during development, without losing your current data.

 ## Gulp

-The `docker-compose.yml` file uses [Gulp][gulp] as the default command, which watches the file system and automates a few tasks when changes are detected:
+The `docker-compose.yml` file uses [Gulp][gulp] as the default command during local development, which watches the file system and automates a few tasks when changes are detected:

   * Restart the main command when `*.py` files are changed.
   * Reinstall Node.js packages when `package.json` is changed.